-This manual is intended to support staff in caring for patients in Alberta Health Services (AHS) owned and contracted acute care settings who have a known or suspected infectious disease or condition.
+This manual is intended to support staff in caring for residents in Alberta Health Services (AHS) owned and contracted continuing care settings who have a known or suspected infectious disease or condition.
 It is organized in alphabetical order based on either the common or scientific spelling of the disease, condition or microorganism.
-For settings outside of acute care, including continuing care, corrections and community based services refer to The Continuing Care IPC Resource Manual Diseases and Conditions Table
+For settings outside of acute care, including continuing care, corrections and community-based services refer to the Conditions Table